 Hello, and thank you for stopping by to learn more about my race for State Assembly in California’s 77th District - the suburban heart of San Diego County.
-As a working mom raising my kids in this community, I understand the challenges we all face: unreasonably high cost of living, gridlock on our roads, schools that are failing many students, and increasing crime and homelessness.
-It’s time someone started standing up for the average middle class Californian, and that someone is me!
+As a working mom raising my kids in this community, I understand the challenges we all face: unreasonably high cost of living, schools that are failing many students, gridlock on our roads, and increasing crime and homelessness.
+It’s time someone started standing up for the everyday Californian, and that someone is me!

-Our Assemblyman, Democrat Brian Maienschein, has been elected for decades, and claims he’s getting the job done.
+Our Assemblyman, former Republican now Democrat Brian Maienschein, has been elected to public office for decades, and claims he’s getting the job done.
 Did he get the job done?
 Did the cost of living get more reasonable?
 Did traffic flow better?
 Did our schools improve their performance?
 Did crime and homelessness decrease?
-No… on his watch they all got worse, as he caters to the Sacramento special interests instead of the middle class.
+No. On his watch, they all got worse, as he caters to Sacramento’s special interests instead of the constituents he was elected to serve.

-That’s why I’m running: to be a voice for the average middle class Californian.
-That means helping solve our real life problems.
+That’s why I’m running: to be a voice for hard-working Californians like you.
+That means helping solve our real-life problems.
 That means standing up to the special interests that run Sacramento.
-Our community needs a person in the real world who actually understands how we live, not a politician who is part of the very system that is failing us.
-I promise you that, as your Assemblywoman, I will put the middle class first, and that I will openly and publicly hold myself accountable to you, my neighbors and friends.
+Our community needs a person in the real world who actually understands how we live, not a career politician who is part of the very system that is failing us.
+I promise you that, as your Assemblywoman, I will put you first, and I will openly and publicly hold myself accountable to you, my neighbors and friends.

 Why is it that, even with a good job, you feel like it is just enough to pay the bills, and you still worry about paying for retirement or your kids’ college education?
-One big reason is that California’s taxes and fees are eating average middle class families alive.
-What makes this even worse is that, after taking so much of our money, they still can’t fix our problems.
-That’s just throwing good money after bad.
+One big reason is that California’s taxes and fees are eating middle class families alive.
+What makes this even worse is that, after taking so much of our money, the Sacramento establishment still can’t fix our problems.

 So many of the laws coming out of Sacramento are restricting our basic freedoms.
 They want to tell us how we can use our property, where we must educate our children, how (and even what!) we can eat, what kind of car we can drive, and what kind of straw we can use.
-At the end of the day, career politicians who can’t even get the basics done think they know better than us on how we should live our lives.
+At the end of the day, career politicians who can’t even get the basics right think they know better than us how we should lead our lives.

-As your Assemblywoman, I will stand by some basic principles: more freedom and more liberty is a good thing that I will support; whereas interfering with someone else’s freedom and liberty is a bad thing that I will oppose.
+As your Assemblywoman, I will protect your freedoms and liberties, and oppose interference with your rights.
 That means restricting the state’s ability to take your real and personal property, giving parents much more input on where their kids attend school and what they learn, and generally getting out of our day to day lives unless we are infringing on the property or well-being of others.

 Let me be blunt: one of the reasons I am running for Assembly is that I could not believe Assemblyman Maienschien’s failure to oppose a law that would make it harder for our police officers to defend themselves in potentially lethal situations.
-He was so concerned about the liberal extremists who will fund his campaign for Assembly now that he switched from Republican to liberal Democrat that he just ‘took a walk.’
+He was so concerned about the special interests who will fund his campaign for Assembly that he just ‘took a walk.’
 That is unacceptable.
 That is a failure to do his job.
 That is a failure to live up to the expectations of our community.

 As your Assemblywoman, I will be a vote for public safety and for victim’s rights.
-I will vote to eliminate the parts of Propositions 47 and 57 which decriminalized felonies like drug possession and flooded our streets with felons that these initiatives let out of jail early.
+I will fight to eliminate the parts of Propositions 47 and 57 which decriminalized felonies like drug possession and flooded our streets with felons that these initiatives released from jail early.
 I will vote for programs which help teach our police officers how to de-escalate conflict, but I will strongly defend their right to defend themselves and us.

 I will also fight to tackle homelessness at its root cause, by shedding light on the substance abuse and mental health issues which plague the vast majority of our homeless population, and focusing on job training for those folks who truly need a hand up not a hand out.